vedph/gve-doc/model/diplomatic.md

 So, we could never be able to predict all the shapes of all the hints found on a sheet, especially when crossing project borders (which is implied by the generic vocation of this system).
 This implies that our model must be open and capable of representing any drawings.

 Nonetheless, it is also true that, especially within a single project's borders, hints can be easily grouped into repeatedly used types.
-Many of them also have a nearly universal use, like the diagonal line on top of a word, meaning its deletion.
+Many of them also have a nearly universal use, like the line on top of a word, meaning its deletion.

-So, even if each diagonal line drawn on the sheet is unique, and corresponds to a unique act happened in time, it can easily be traced back to a single pattern: the symbol for a diagonal line.
+So, even if each line drawn on the sheet is unique, and corresponds to a unique act happened in time, it can easily be traced back to a single pattern: the symbol for a line.
 This is an abstraction, but the departures from its ideal appearance can be easily discarded as irrelevant, just like when listening to a speech we discard allophonic variants and identify the immaterial phonemes behind these surface expressions.

+Sure, to provide more details, we could multiply these symbols: for instance, we could have one type for the horizontal line (`—`); another for the diagonal line raising from left to right (`/`); and yet another one for the diagonal line lowering from to left to right (`\`).
+The level of detail depends only on the project's nature and purposes.